PureWeen/pureween.github.io/_posts/2017-05-07-Task-To-Observable.md

 )
 ```

-Within the execution frame of the await you'll be safely kept on the dispatcher.
-But once reactive has processed the Task and scheduled the next block you may or may not still be on the UI Thread.
+The execution frame of the SelectMany before and after the await will reliably stay on the UI Thread.
+But once reactive has processed the Task and executed the next block you may or may not still be on the UI Thread depending on if Rx needed to schedule a continuation or if it just executed immediately.

 If the task has already completed then Reactive uses the [immediate scheduler][Rx.NET-Immediate]